Exam Prep

 Mastering the FRCS (Tr & Orth) Clinicals: A 6-Month Roadmap

-The FRCS (Tr & Orth) Clinical Examination is widely regarded as one of the toughest surgical exit exams in the world.
-It doesn't just test your knowledge; it tests your performance, your decision-making, and your ability to act like a consultant under pressure.
+The FRCS (Tr & Orth) Clinical Examination is widely regarded as one of the toughest surgical exit exams in the world, serving as the final crucible before you transition from a supervised trainee to an independent, autonomous consultant.
+Unlike the written Section 1 (Part A), which tests the breadth and depth of your factual knowledge via MCQs, the clinical exam tests your performance, your decision-making, your communication, and crucially, your ability to act like a safe, competent day-one consultant under immense pressure.

 The Golden Rule